baldurk/renderdoc/docs/how/how_custom_visualisation.rst

 Introduction
 ------------

-The basic process of setting up the custom shader involves writing a ``.hlsl`` or ``.glsl`` file that will be compiled and used by RenderDoc.
-Note that the type used matches the API used, and RenderDoc will automatically list only the hlsl shaders you have if you load a log with D3D11 or D3D12, and glsl for OpenGL or Vulkan.
+The basic process of setting up the custom shader involves writing a shader file that will be compiled and used by RenderDoc.
+Note that you can use any language that is either natively accepted by the graphics API used, or any language that can be compiled to an accepted shader.

+For example on D3D11 or D3D12, hlsl is the only language usable by default, but on Vulkan you can use hlsl or glsl as long as a compiler is available.

 There are several special global variables that can be specified and will be filled in with values by RenderDoc.